Why Overthinking Is Ruining Your Mental Health

 No, but it’s linked to anxiety and depression.

-Can it affect physical health?
+Can overthinking affect my physical health?

-Yes, stress, fatigue, and poor sleep.
+Yes, it can cause stress, fatigue, and poor sleep.

-When should I seek help?
+When should I seek professional help for overthinking?

-If it affects daily life or sleep.
+If it affects your daily life or sleep, seek help.

-Take Control of Your Thoughts Today
+Take Control of Your Thoughts

-Book Your Appointment
+Book Appointment